EddieFua/KNOT/README.md

 # KNOT

-More details would be updated soon
+Details to be updated soon.